The National Anthem (Black Mirror): Critical reception

 The episode received mostly positive critical reviews.
 On the review aggregator website Rotten Tomatoes, it holds an approval rating of 100% based on 18 reviews, with an average rating of 9.00/10.
 The website's critics consensus reads: "This inaugural tale of political machinations and elite perversions works as a scalding satire and a nightmare of burgeoning technology gone awry, making it a perfect sampler for viewers seeking to step through the looking glass."
 It received an A rating in The A.V.
 Club, 4.5 out of five stars in The Telegraph, four out of five stars in Cultbox, and 3.5 out of five stars in GamesRadar+.
 Ahr called the themes of politics and social media "prophetic".
 Yoshida and reviewers at TheWrap both found it the perfect opener for Black Mirror, with Ahr concurring that it was "an effective opener despite its off-putting premise".
 However, James Hibberd commented that the episode is "divisive" and reported that fans often recommend beginning with a different episode.
 The episode's premise, of the prime minister having sex with a pig, was called "devastatingly, horrifyingly simple" by Sims.
 Edwards felt amusement initially, and later "revulsion and pity" as the episode progressed.

 Most reviewers found the episode plausible.
 Sims commented that "every twist seems organic" and "every decision rational", leading the audience to overlook "the insanity of the premise or any minor plothole".
 Yoshida believed that the episode has "an airtight internal logic", and Lewis wrote that it was "exactly what you might expect to happen if the situation ever arose".
 However, Crace found that the premise lacked credibility, and the episode was less believable as it progressed.
 Edwards criticised that the episode does not provide new insight into social media.

 The acting received a positive critical reception, with Goodwin describing the cast as "high calibre".
 Ranking Kinnear as Michael Callow to be the 10th best performance in the Black Mirror franchise, Brian Tallerico of Vulture reviewed that the episode only works due to Kinnear's "emotional commitment to the character and concept".
 Hogan praised Kinnear's acting "particularly compelling" in his emotional journey "from disbelief to dutiful self-sacrifice".
 Crace thought his character arc was "both touching and funny".
 Lewis found him "dignified, stoic and – crucially – likeable", with Goodwin describing him as "flawed yet entirely sympathetic".
-Lindsay Duncan's role, as Callow's press secretary, was also received positively.
+Lindsay Duncan's role, as Callow's Home Secretary, was also received positively.
 Crace found her "understated" acting "a delight", whilst Goodwin praised her "ruthless" performance.
 Goodwin further praised Tom Goodman-Hill in his role of "the morally malleable face of political spin" and Anna Wilson-Jones as Callow's wife, for bringing "grounded emotional connection" to the episode.